2025 Solar Incentives Guide for Norwood Park, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the cost of solar system installation, although that number has fluctuated slightly over time between 26-30%.
+The ITC originally covered 30% of the total cost of installing a solar system, although it has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives